Benito Mussolini: Views on antisemitism and race

-Despite Mussolini's ostensible disbelief in biological racism, Fascist Italy implemented numerous laws rooted in such notions throughout its colonial empire on his orders as well as those of lower-ranking Fascist officials.
+Despite Mussolini's ostensible disbelief in biological racism, Fascist Italy implemented laws rooted in such notions throughout its colonial empire on his orders.
+Mussolini strongly believed that black people were inferior to whites.
+Mussolini saw high birthrates in Africa and Asia as a threat to the "white race".
+He believed that the US was doomed as the American blacks had a higher birthrate than whites, making it inevitable the blacks would take over the US to drag it down to their level.
+Mussolini believed blacks were "uncivilised" and stood at the bottom of any hierarchy of achievement.
 Following the Second Italo-Senussi War, Mussolini directed Marshal Pietro Badoglio to ban miscegenation in Libya, fearing that Italian settlers in the colony would degenerate into "half-castes" if interracial relationships were permitted.
-During the Second Italo-Ethiopian War and the ensuing Italian colonisation of Ethiopia, Mussolini implemented numerous laws mandating strict racial segregation between black Africans and Italians in Italian East Africa.
-These racist laws were much more rigorous and pervasive than those in other European colonies, comparable in scope and scale to those of South Africa during the Apartheid era.
-Fascist Italy's segregationism further differed from that of other European colonies in that its impetus came not from within its colonies, as was usually the case, but from metropolitan Italy, specifically from Mussolini himself.
-Though many of these laws were ignored by local officials due to the difficulty of properly enforcing them, Mussolini frequently complained to subordinates upon hearing of instances of them being broken and saw the need to micromanage race relations as part of his ideological vision.
+During the Second Italo-Ethiopian War, Mussolini forbade his soldiers to sing Faccetta Nera ("Black Face, Beautiful Abyssinian"), that praised Ethiopian women, and ordered Badoglio to punish any soldier that had sexual relations with a black woman.
+Mussolini implemented numerous laws mandating strict racial segregation between black Africans and Italians in Italian East Africa.
+These racist laws were much more rigorous and pervasive than in other European colonies, comparable to South Africa during the Apartheid era.
+Fascist Italy's segregationism further differed from other European colonies in that its impetus came not from within its colonies, but Mussolini himself.
+Though many of these laws were ignored by officials due to the difficulty of enforcing them, Mussolini frequently complained to subordinates upon hearing of instances of them being broken and saw the need to micromanage race relations as part of his ideological vision.